JCSS-PMC/PMC/part-02/wave-loads.md

 Due consideration is to be taken to reflect an accurate correlation between the actual sea-state and the constant, $`n$.
 The main direction may be set equal to the prevailing wind direction if directional measurements are not available.

-A commonly applied cosine-power form is the cos-2s distribution introduced by Longuet-Higgins (1963)
+A commonly applied cosine-power form is the cos-2s distribution introduced by {cite}`LonguetHiggins1963`

 ```{math}
 :label: eq-wave-2-26